-At December 31, 2019, we had approximately \$133.7 million of unfunded commitments, including undrawn revolving facilities, which were available at the request of the portfolio company and unencumbered by milestones.
+At December 31, 2020, we had approximately \$179.8 million of unfunded commitments, including undrawn revolving facilities, which were available at the request of the portfolio company and unencumbered by milestones, as well as uncalled capital commitments to make investments in a private equity fund.
 We intend to use cash flow from normal and early principal repayments, and proceeds from borrowings and notes to fund these commitments.

-We also had approximately \$194.0 million of non-binding term sheets outstanding to three new companies and three existing companies, which generally convert to contractual commitments within approximately 90 days of signing.
+We also had approximately \$247.5 million of non-binding term sheets outstanding to three new companies, which generally convert to contractual commitments within approximately 90 days of signing.
 Non-binding outstanding term sheets are subject to completion of our due diligence and final investment committee approval process, as well as the negotiation of definitive documentation with the prospective portfolio companies.
 Not all non-binding term sheets are expected to close and do not necessarily represent future cash requirements.